 Nate had to stop teaching because of the progression of his dementia.
 While he is known for being cheerful, he has become agitated and irritable during the past weeks.
 He has gotten more and more confused.

-The other day, he couldn’t remember the name of a new neighbor that moved in several months ago.
+The other day, he forgot the name of a neighbor who moved in several months ago.
 Memory lapses embarrass Nate, so he has been withdrawing from social interactions.
 He decided to move in with his daughter, who has become increasingly concerned about Nate’s ability to live alone.

 Lucy – Dementia with Lewy Bodies